 How often does the Academy administer the written Entrance Examination?

-The Entrance Examination is administered once a month at the Academy.
+The Entrance Examination is generally administered once a month.

 Thirty Dollars ($30.00) will be collected at the time the test is administered.

 If you have failed the examination once, you must wait one month before taking it again.